maclandrol/maclandrol.github.io/_posts/2016-01-09-Tree-manipulation-with-ETE.md

 comments : true
 ---

-If you work with trees (be it phylogenetics or not) and you regularly use python, you have probably used or heard about one of the following packages: [Bio.phylo](https://github.com/biopython/biopython/tree/master/Bio/Phylo), [dendropy](https://pythonhosted.org/DendroPy/) and [ETE](etetoolkit.org).
+If you work with trees (phylogenetics or not) and you regularly use python, you have probably used or heard about one of the following packages: [Bio.phylo](https://github.com/biopython/biopython/tree/master/Bio/Phylo), [dendropy](https://pythonhosted.org/DendroPy/) or [ETE](etetoolkit.org).

-While each one of those packages has its own unique strengths and weaknesses, I particulary like the **ETE** module.
+While each one of those packages has its own unique strengths and weaknesses, I particularly like the **ETE** module.
 Here is why !

 <!--more-->